-References to indices, benchmarks or other measures of relative market performance over a specified period of time are provided for your information only and do not imply that the portfolio will achieve similar results.
-Holdings may change by the time you receive this report.
-Future portfolio holdings may not be profitable.
-The information should not be deemed representative of future characteristics for the strategy.
-There can be no assurance that any targets stated in this document can be achieved.
-Please be advised that any targets shown are subject to change at any time and are current as of the date of this document only.
+References to indices, benchmarks, or other measures of relative market performance over a specified period of time are provided for your information only and do not imply that the portfolio will achieve similar results.
+The index composition may not reflect the manner in which a portfolio is constructed.
+Portfolio characteristics take into account risk and return features which will distinguish them from those of the benchmark.

+There can be no assurance that any targets stated in this presentation can be achieved.
+Please be advised that any targets shown are subject to change at any time and are current as of the date of this presentation only.
 Targets are objectives and should not be construed as providing any assurance or guarantee as to the results that may be realized in the future from investments in any asset or asset class described herein.
 If any of the assumptions used do not prove to be true, results may vary substantially.
 These targets are being shown for informational purposes only.